chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 The wall frame is made of:
 * 1 top plate using a 2x6x10 lumber
 * 1 bottom plate using a 2x6x8 lumber
-* 7 studs which are cut at 30% angle.
+* 7 studs (using 2x6x10) which are cut at 30% angle.
 Keep the scrap to make your blocking with later.

 The top plate is slightly more than 8 feet so the top frame can rest on the side supports.
 While at it, I left all the spare length from the 10 feet lumber so I can reuse this to hang stuff or what not.
 With a 30° wall, the top plate is at roughly 7 feet high, which is more than enough to circulate under.
 If needed, I can cut it at a later stage.